 Put your Mac to work while you sleep.

-Acorn pays your Mac to run AI jobs — transcribing audio, generating images, and more — during the hours you're away from it.
+Acorn pays your Mac to run AI jobs — speech transcription today, with image generation and more opening over time — during the hours you're away from it.

 Apple Silicon earns money in idle time.